-Most recently, Nicole choreographed for the off-Broadway play “Miss Blanche Tells It All”; a one man show apart of the New York Musical Festival awarding the main actor Outstanding Performance in a Leading Role.
+After college, Nicole choreographed for the off-Broadway play “Miss Blanche Tells It All”; a one man show a part of the New York Musical Festival awarding the main actor Outstanding Performance in a Leading Role.
 In the 2017/2018 basketball season, Nicole took the court as Westchester Knicks Dancer.
-Additionally, Nicole coached the Rutgers Jr. Knights dance team along with dancing backup for recording artist, Biagio in venues such as The Tropicana Showroom in Atlantic City, NJ.
+Additionally, Nicole coached the Rutgers Jr. Knights dance team as well as danced backup for recording artist, Biagio in venues such as The Tropicana Showroom in Atlantic City, NJ.
 The following year, Nicole gained representation by MMG Talent Agency and completed the Broadway Dance Center Training Program.

 "The only person you should try to be better than is the person you were yesterday."